The Future of Digital Advertising: Trends to Watch out for

 Instead, create PPC landing pages that are optimized for conversion.
 That is, specific and contextual landing pages guide users to the next step in the buyer’s journey.
 Among other things, ensure that your landing pages are optimized in the same way your ad copy is.
 If your ad addresses a question-based keyword, you should discuss the answer to this question in your landing page copy.
 Similarly, ensure that the offer you are delivering through the landing page relates to the ad content.

 Also, because many Google Voice Search users are using mobile devices, ensure that your landing pages are optimized for mobile.
-That means keeping graphics to a minimum and keeping any copy on the page clear and concise.
+That means keeping graphics to a minimum and keeping any copy on the page clear and concise. - Customize ad copy to answer search query questions

 No matter what type of target audience you address with your ad campaigns, it’s vital to create customized ad copy that is relevant to the search query.
 Your ad content should provide some context based on the targeted search terms.
 It should also entice users to click on your link and take the next step toward conversion.